-DISCIPLINE PLAN- Revised August, 2023:
+DISCIPLINE PLAN- Revised July, 2024:

-DISCIPLINE PHILOSOPHY
+DISCIPLINE PHILOSOPHY - K-8

 God has entrusted us with His children and charges us to prepare them to be responsible, effective members of the Roman Catholic Church and citizens of the United States.
 Discipline is at the very core of this educational enterprise.
 The administration, faculty and parents create a partnership in teaching the students of St. Patrick School the expected and appropriate behaviors.
 Those behavioral concepts are listed above.
 The goal of the discipline policy is to establish a peaceful school environment, maintain the academic integrity of the classroom, and create optimum learning opportunities in which all students can feel safe and succeed in gaining knowledge and growth.
-St. Patrick's goal is to make both our behavior matrixes and discipline plans flow from grade level to grade level so that expectations and consequences are age-appropriate and issued with the intention of helping students learn and grow from mistakes.
+St. Patrick's goal is to make both our behavior matrixes and discipline plans flow from grade level to grade level so that expectations and consequences are age-appropriate and issued with the intention of helping students learn and grow from mistakes our care.
+We want you to know and realize that if you have been notified about a behavior issue, it is initially just a warning so together we can partner to help your child change his or her behavior.
+ALL students are on a developmental and behavioral learning curve; therefore, they need our guidance.
+Depending on the situation, there will be a need for logical consequences.
+When children see the partnership that exists between home and school, they quickly realize the need for improvement.